 Slides even has an in-built Google Image Search feature.
 Simply select Image > Search the web.

-Cropping images: If you only want to show a specific part of an image, right click and select Crop image.
-Alternatively, you can double click the image to bring up the cropping options.
-Now pull the black handles to reveal the mask that will hide parts of the image that you don’t want to see.
-This tool can be a little fiddly, and if you accidentally select one of the image nodes instead of a black handle, you could wind up distorting your image instead of cropping it.
-If this does happen, just hit the Undo button in the toolbar and try again!
+Once the cropping interface appears, pull the black handles to adjust the mask that will hide the it parts of the image that you don’t want to see.
+This tool can be a little fiddly, and if you accidentally select one of the blue image nodes instead of a black handle, you could end up distorting your image instead of cropping it.
+If this does happen, just hit CTRL + Z to undo or hit the Undo button in the toolbar and try again!

 It’s all well and good knowing how to add images and shapes to Google Slides, but we want to show you how to use them more effectively to help tell your story better, too.
 At BrightCarbon, we strongly believe that text-heavy slides won’t help you achieve much besides sending your audience straight to sleep.
 When audiences are forced to read slides like this, they naturally tune out everything that the presenter is saying because it’s impossible to read and listen at the same time!
 So instead of presenting distracting slides like this, try toning down the text and introducing more visuals.
 People respond much better to interesting visuals, and what’s more, are much more likely to listen to what you, the presenter, is trying to say.

 So, here are our four simple tips for using more visuals to not only make your slides look more attractive, but to increase audience engagement and help get your message across!

 Use charts, processes, and timelines to relay information: Charts and timelines are an excellent way to show information visually, and help audiences see results or trends straight away.
 What’s more, they are an easy visual for anyone to create.
 We talk a bit about how to use linked charts elsewhere, so here’s an example of a simple but effective timeline, using nothing but Google Slides shapes.
 Looks better than a list of bullet points, right?